tnebooks/12th-physics/content.en/electrostatics/_index.md

 4 2πe  (1.75)

-The electric field is radially outward if _Q_ > 0 and radially inward if _Q_ < 0.
-From equation (1.75), we infer that the electric field at a point outside the shell will be the same as if the entire charge _Q_ is concentrated at the centre of the spherical shell.
+The electric field is radially outward if q _ > 0 and radially inward if q _ < 0.
+From equation (1.75), we infer that the electric field at a point outside the shell will be the same as if the entire charge q _ is concentrated at the centre of the spherical shell.
 (A similar result is observed in gravitation, for gravitational force due to a spherical shell with mass _M_)

 **Case (b): At a point on the surface of the spherical shell (_r_ = _R_)**